Supervolcano (film): Plot

-Richard Lieberman, the scientist in charge of Yellowstone Volcano Observatory, gives a press conference with his colleagues Jock Galvin, Dave, Matt and Nancy, and their boss, Michael Eldridge, to present their new virtual imagery simulator VIRGIL, which Eldridge claims will greatly aid in their research.
+Richard Lieberman, the scientist in charge at Yellowstone Volcano Observatory, gives a press conference with his colleagues Jock Galvin, Dave, Matt and Nancy, and their boss, Michael Eldridge, to present their new virtual imagery simulator VIRGIL, which Eldridge claims will greatly aid in their research.
 Reporter Maggie Chin asks about the possibility of an eruption, which Rick dismisses as a remote possibility.

 After an earthquake triggers a tsunami on one of the park's lakes, Maggie interviews Kenneth "Ken" Wylie on TV about his new book on volcanoes.
-Rick is upset by Ken's appearance and it is revealed that the two are brothers-in-law.
-Rick and Ken later argue, with Rick accusing Ken of creating a mass panic in order to sell his book.
+Rick and Ken are brothers-in-law.
+The two later argue, with Rick accusing Ken of creating a mass panic to sell his book.

-The undersecretary of FEMA, Wendy Reiss, visits and asks Rick about the worst-case scenario if Yellowstone does release a "super eruption".
-He shows her a simulation, revealing the devastating results of an ashfall across the US should the volcano ever erupt.
+The undersecretary of FEMA, Wendy Reiss, eventually asks Rick about the worst-case scenario if Yellowstone does release a "super eruption".
+He shows her a simulation, revealing the devastating results of an ashfall across the US if the volcano were to ever erupt.

 After a hydrothermal event at the Norris Geyser Basin and more questions from the press, Rick's team runs a simulation of possible eruptions on VIRGIL.
 They learn that even a moderate eruption could potentially destabilize the rest of the magma chamber under Yellowstone and trigger a super eruption.

 After more seismic events, the park is closed.
 Maggie comes to Yellowstone anyway, and Rick sends Matt to give her a tour of the park.
-They discover harmonic tremor near Norris, indicating that an eruption of unknown scale is imminent.
+They discover a harmonic tremor near Norris, indicating that an eruption of unknown scale is imminent.

 An email about the expected eruption leaks to the press, causing a national panic.
 FEMA schedules a press conference in Washington, DC, at which Rick is pressured into saying that the eruption will not be large.

 While Rick is flying back from the conference, his colleagues in the field office finish plugging in the latest data for the eruption.
-To their horror, discover that the top of the magma chamber alone has more than enough eruptible magma to destabilize the chamber and trigger a super eruption.
-As they realize this, the volcano suddenly erupts violently, severely damaging the field office and injuring Jock.
+They discover that the top of the magma chamber alone has more than enough eruptible magma to destabilize the chamber and trigger a super eruption.
+As they realize this, the volcano erupts, severely damaging their field office and injuring Jock.
 Matt investigates the eruption and contacts Dave about it to inform Rick.
-A pyroclastic flow forces the team to abandon the main USGS office and flee; Jock flees in the helicopter while Nancy and Matt flee in their truck, but the flow outpaces and kills them both.
+A pyroclastic flow forces the team to abandon the main USGS office and flee; Jock flees in the helicopter while Nancy and Matt use their truck, but the flow outpaces and kills them both.